tongning/elevationmap/README.md

 4. Use https://github.com/tyrasd/osmtogeojson to convert `streets.json` to `streets.geojson`.

+5. Install python requirements using `pip install -r requirements.txt`.
+You may need to install the gdal development package for your distribution first.

-5. Run `elevationfetcher.py`.
+6. Run `elevationfetcher.py`.
 This should create a file named `slopes.json`.

-6. Copy `slopes.json` to the `viz` folder.
+7. Copy `slopes.json` to the `viz` folder.
 Serve the contents of `viz` as a static webpage to see the visualization.